nagytimi85/zettelkasten/content/zettels/4a-it-s-up-to-us-how-we-call-the-whispering-voice-in-our-ears-god-satan-madonna-the-universe-or-anything-else.md

 ---
 # Related

-- Ex-mormons often point out the quirky nature of how difficult it is as an LDS person to differentiate between the voice of Satan, the Holy Ghost and one's inner voice.
+- Ex-mormons often point out the quirky nature of how difficult it is as an LDS person (and certainly as other Christians too) to differentiate between the voice of Satan, the Holy Ghost and one's inner voice.
-- Harari calls the two different versions of God the "cosmic mystery" and the "worldly lawmaker" - I call them (using his words) the "god of the campfire" and the "god of the burning pyres".
+- Harari calls the two different versions of God the "cosmic mystery" and the "worldly lawmaker" - I call them (using his words) the "god of the campfire" and the "god of the burning pyres". [[4a1a-i-call-harari-s-two-gods-the-god-of-the-campfire-and-the-god-of-the-burning-pyre]]
 - The elevated reflection with the aim of understanding can happen during journaling for secular people: [[3b-keeping-a-diary-and-writing-letters-lep-to-notice-more-in-the-world]]
 - For an easy way to pray, see Pope Francis' Five Finger Prayer.
 (A technique recommended for children.)
+I wrote about it on my KF blog (in Hungarian): https://kincsesfuzet.wordpress.com/tag/otujjas-ima/
 - Gretchen Rubin in The Happiness Project had a nice quote about how a study called prayer a solitary activity, yet, the meaning of prayer for many is that they are not talking to themselves.

 ---